graphql-dotnet/authorization/README.md

 # Usage

 - Register the authorization classes in your DI container - call `AddAuthorization` on the provided `IGraphQLBuilder` inside `AddGraphQL` extension method.
-- Provide a custom `UserContext` class that implements `IProvideClaimsPrincipal`.
+- Provide a custom `UserContext` class that implements `IProvideClaimsPrincipal` or provide the `ClaimsPrincipal` through `ExecutionOptions.User`.
 - Add policies to the `AuthorizationSettings`.
 - Apply a policy to a GraphType or Field - both implement `IProvideMetadata`:
   - using `AuthorizeWithPolicy(string policy)` extension method
   - or with `AuthorizeAttribute` attribute if using Schema + Handler syntax.
 - The `AuthorizationValidationRule` will run and verify the policies based on the registered policies.
 - You can write your own `IAuthorizationRequirement`.

+# Limitations

+This authorization framework only supports policy-based authorization.
+It does not support role-based authorization, or the `[AllowAnonymous]` attribute/extension, or the `[Authorize]` attribute/extension indicating authorization is required but without specifying a policy.
+It also does not integrate with ASP.NET Core's authorization framework.

+The [GraphQL.Server](https://www.github.com/graphql-dotnet/server) repository contains an authorization rule which has the above missing features, intended for use with ASP.NET Core.
+It may also be tailored with custom authentication code if desired, rather than relying on ASP.NET Core's authentication framework.

 # Examples